 - a.
 Process and Principles - (1) The Review Committee Chair shall work with the candidate to be certain that the review file is completed in a timely manner.
 By April 30 of the faculty member's second year, the Chair of the Review Committee will confirm the current membership of the Review Committee with the Dean.
 The review portfolio as described below in b) must be completed and submitted to the Dean's Office by August 15.
-After August 15 no other new information will be accepted except when requested by the Advisory Council or approved for inclusion by the Advisory Council at the candidate's request. - (2) The Review Committee will review the evidence provided by the candidate and the Department Chair and assess the candidate in teaching, professional achievement, and service to the college in accordance to the criteria listed in section III.B.
+After August 15 no other new information will be accepted except when requested by the Advisory Council or approved for inclusion by the Advisory Council at the candidate's request. - (2) The Review Committee will review the evidence provided by the candidate and assess the candidate in teaching, professional achievement, and service to the college in accordance with the criteria listed in section III.B.
 The Review Committee must decide whether or not to recommend reappointment.
-This recommendation is forwarded to Advisory Council both electronically and in hard copy form.
+This recommendation is forwarded to Advisory Council in writing.
 A three year reappointment normally indicates regular progress towards tenure and promotion.
-This review document must include the recommendation by the Review Committee and must be signed by all members of the Review Committee, and may include signed statements of dissenting views.
+The review report is forwarded to the Dean's Office to be made available to Advisory Council.
+This review report must include the recommendation by the Review Committee and must be signed by all members of the Review Committee, and may include signed statements of dissenting views.
 In each case, the entire review document shall be made available to the candidate in advance of the deadline, September 15, when the Review Committee must submit the report to the Dean.
 The candidate will sign the document before it is submitted, indicating that they have had an opportunity to read the document and has received a copy.
 The candidate may submit a confidential response to the review to the Dean of the College within one week.
 This letter is exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board.